 Vehicle supply levels have been increasing after the recent microchip shortage, which reduced new vehicle manufacturing and caused prices to skyrocket.
 As inventory improves, prices are beginning to descend.
 But deals and incentives are still not as widespread as they were prior to the pandemic, so timing your purchase wisely can still be a big help.

 It’s no secret that dealerships operate on monthly and annual quotas.
 These influence bonuses and commissions offered by both the dealership owner and manufacturers the dealership works with.

-This is why waiting until the end of the year can be the perfect time to buy.
+This is why the end of the year can be the perfect time to buy.
 Not only are salespeople under pressure to meet their monthly quota, but they’ll also want to snag last-minute sales for the end of the fiscal year.

 Of course, not every dealership operates on a January to December financial schedule.
 But in general, you may be able to use the system to better negotiate a deal.

-Since dealers are trying to meet sales quotas, you might see big drops on the sticker price alongside rebates.
+Since dealers are trying to meet sales quotas, you might see big drops in the sticker price alongside rebates.
 If you’re not a strong negotiator, take advantage of winter sales.
 It may help you get a good deal.

 Fewer people are shopping